 Staff and students shall be notified through UNC Media Relations as to when, where and how to acquire prophylactic treatment on campus.
-In the case of an urgent and immediate life threatening emergency, the UNC Emergency Alert system may be utilized.
+In an urgent and immediate life-threatening emergency, the UNC Emergency Alert system may be used.

 POD Staffing Needs -